Fen1kanim/MPOS-Gamma-/README.md

 ## How to add a new keyword

-To add a new command you have to initializate it in the *keywords.json* database
+To add a new command you have to add it in the *keywords.json* database

 after that you have to initialize it in keywords/keywordsRequest.py like this:
 **call(["python", "./keywords/command.py\"\]) if stdin in keywords["command\"\] else None**